Jump to main content

 Personal Liability

-It is each teacher candidate’s choice to determine if s/he wishes to purchase additional liability coverage.
-Several professional organizations, including but not limited to the Colorado Education Association, the Council for Exceptional Children, and the National Education Association, offer personal – professional liability insurance that can be purchased by the teacher candidate at her/his expense.
+It is each teacher candidate’s choice to determine if they wish to purchase additional liability coverage.
+Several professional organizations, including but not limited to the Colorado Education Association, the Council for Exceptional Children, and the National Education Association, offer personal – professional liability insurance that can be purchased by the teacher candidate at their expense.

 Liability Statement pertaining to field experiences